-Editor's note: In this week's roundup of Houston innovators to know, I'm introducing you to three local innovators across industries — from health tech to energy venture capital — recently making headlines in Houston innovation.
+Editor's note: In this week's roundup of Houston innovators to know, I'm introducing you to three local innovators across industries — from health to coworking — recently making headlines in Houston innovation.

-Maggie Segrich, co-founder and CFO of Sesh Coworking
+Meredith Wheeler and Maggie Segrich, founders of Sesh Coworking

 Co-founders Maggie Segrich (right) opened Sesh with Meredith Wheeler in 2020.
 Photo courtesy of Sesh